Nikkei falls, downgrade threat fans Europe worries

 on the main board, with Tokyo's sea transport subindex

-turnover on the main board after the automaker said it would buy
+turnover on the main board after the automaker said it will buy

 up to 0.3 percent of its shares outstanding for as much as 10